Bertram Ramsay: Operation Neptune

 While the port of Antwerp was vital for the Allies after D-Day, Admirals Cunningham and Ramsay warned SHAEF and Montgomery that the port was of no use while the Germans held the approaches; saying it would be of much use as Timbuktu!
 But Montgomery postponed the Battle of the Scheldt, and the delay in opening the port was a grave blow to the Allied build-up before winter approached.

 Death

-On 2 January 1945, Ramsay was killed when his plane crashed on takeoff at Toussus-le-Noble Airport southwest of Paris.
+On 2 January 1945, Ramsay was killed along with four other people on board when his plane crashed on takeoff at Toussus-le-Noble Airport southwest of Paris.
 He was en route to a conference with Field Marshal Bernard Montgomery in Brussels.
 Ramsay was interred in Saint-Germain-en-Laye New Communal Cemetery.
-A memorial to all who died in the crash was erected at Toussus-le-Noble in May 1995.
+A memorial to all those who died in the crash was erected at Toussus-le-Noble in May 1995.